 AWARD: $1,000 in award funding will be distributed to one applicant during the calendar year.
 Chapter members have generously contributed to the Freitag Award fund over the years and donations are always welcome.

 To be considered for this award, applicants should submit a proposal that includes:

 - A detailed account, comprising at least 250 and no more than 500 words, of what the award will help you accomplish and how it will contribute to the field of art librarianship

 - A statement describing the financial need of the project or initiative, and a budget detailing a total cost breakdown (e.g. travel and lodging expenses, conference registration fees, workshop fees, course tuition, materials costs, details of additional funding from other sources, etc.)

-A final written report, detailing how the money was utilized and what the recipient accomplished, must be submitted to the chapter by July 31, 2017.
+A final written report, detailing how the money was utilized and what the recipient accomplished, must be submitted to the chapter.
 The report will be archived and made available on the ARLIS/NA New England website.

 ABOUT: The Wolfgang M. Freitag Professional Development Award, named in honor of the chapter’s founding member, was instituted in 1992.
 Dr. Freitag served as Chief Librarian of the Harvard College Fine Arts Library at the Fogg Art Museum from 1964 to 1991, and as lecturer and senior lecturer in bibliography and art historiography at Harvard from 1967 to 1991.
 A charter member of ARLIS/NA, he was elected president of the organization in 1980 and received its Distinguished Service award in 1990.
 Wolfgang Freitag exemplified the highest standards of the profession and served as an inspiration to us all.